 Given these possible consequences, it's best to prepare as much as possible for your hearing.

 Plead No Contest or Nolo Contendere

-Check your ticket to make sure you aren’t required to appear in court (some traffic violations do require court appearances); then, head over to our Paying Your Traffic Ticket section to learn more.
+Check your traffic ticket to make sure you aren't required to appear in court (some traffic violations do require court appearances); then, head over to our Paying Your Traffic Ticket section to learn more.

-Learn more in our Ticket Dismissal section.
+Learn more in our section about Defensive Driving.

 Avoid Additional Charges